 One man, Shuhei Ogawara, collected over 7,000 pairs of used disposable sticks and built a beautiful canoe.
 Check out our article on Canoe Made From Disposable Chop Sticks.

-There are hundreds of great things to do with old chopsticks, from use as plant ID stakes and dowels for woodworking to drink stirrers and craft projects.
+There are hundreds of great things to do with old sticks, from use as plant ID stakes and dowels for woodworking to drink stirrers and craft projects.